Saturday, October 24, 2009

 Simmons recalled that the very first review of her work cast her as a feminist.
 While it was not a reading that she intended, she was not indifferent to its impact.
 She rightly asked, “How much was I influenced by the first review of my work?”
 The dialogue that is established between artist and audience is bound to be influential, though not necessarily symbiotic.
 That first review has also coloured people’s subsequent expectations of her work.
 She sounded immune to reactions that her work has strayed from appropriately feminist subject matter, for she said, “I don’t think I was ever there in the first place.”
 Simmons considers herself to be a political person, but not a purposefully political artist.

 Although great importance can be attached to presumed artistic motivation, an artist may actually be driven by something less weighty like focusing on the things they like, be they alligator purses or cakes.
-Simmons loves fashion, so she has engaged in collaborations with designers like Thakoon Panichgul, who made a line of clothing from fabric featuring a rose on legs and Peter Jensen, who made paper dolls with tiny garments, which Simmons photographed in her characteristic style in dramatically lit interiors.
+Simmons loves fashion, so she has engaged in collaborations with designers like Thakoon Panichgul, who made a line of clothing from fabric featuring a rose on legs and Peter Jensen, who made paper dolls wearing tiny garments, which Simmons photographed in her characteristic style in dramatically lit interiors.
 Jensen’s model in a pink satin dress with juxtaposed massive overlaid pearls has the effect of wearing shackles, drawing attention to the blurred line between the quirky and the subversive in Simmons’ work.
 Even though her approach to work sounds lighthearted and playful when she describes it, this is not to say it is not consuming and powerful.
-When you really get into your work, Simmons said, “it knocks you off your feet.
+When you really get into your work--and, I would argue, the same is true of the viewer’s engagement with your work--Simmons said, “[I]t knocks you off your feet.
 It destroys you.”